Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

-Latterly, an initiative more accurate method for modeling the RF/MW ablation remedy of the cancerous tissues have been proposed by Singh and Melnik~\cite{Singh2019,Singh20202}.
-A coupled thermo-electro-mechanical model has been developed while considering both the tissue shrinkage and expansion.
-Also, the coupled model takes into consideration the non-Fourier effects, by including the both single phase lag (SPL) and dual phase lag (DPL) models of bio-heat transfer during the high temperature thermal ablation by MWA and RFA.
-The authors have reported that ignorance of the mechanical coupling during the modeling of MWA, results in obtaining the underestimated temperature distribution.
-Further, the notable deviation say upto 9.59$\%$, between the predicted damage volume acquired from the coupled thermo-electro-mechanical model of MWA considering the Fourier bio-heat transfer and the non-Fourier one has been disseminated.
+Latterly, an initiative more accurate method for modeling the RF/MW ablation remedy of the cancerous tissues has been proposed by Singh and Melnik \cite{Singh2019,Singh20202}.
+A coupled thermo-electro-mechanical model has been developed while considering both tissue shrinkage and expansion.
+Also, the coupled model considers the non-Fourier effects by including the single-phase-lag (SPL) and dual-phase-lag (DPL) models of bioheat transfer during the high-temperature thermal ablation by MWA and RFA.
+The authors have reported that neglecting the mechanical coupling during the modeling of MWA results in an underestimated temperature distribution.
+It also emphasizes the significant contribution of the mechanical terms in the internal energy.
+Furthermore, there is a notable deviation between the predicted damage volume acquired from the coupled thermo-electro-mechanical model of MWA considering Fourier and non-Fourier models.

-Additionally, the effect of the non-Fourier based coupled thermo-electro-mechanical coupling is reported to be less pronounced in RFA as compared to the MWA, but yet, using the newly proposed model leads to the more precious predictions of the temperature distribution and the damage volume during the RFA.
-In addition, the thermal ablation as a non-aggressive method is routinely used to destroy the defective tissues in heart.
-This technique in both form of the thermal RF ablation and also cryo ablation is utilized for treatment of the heart arrhythmia.
+Additionally, the effect of non-Fourier-based coupled thermo-electro-mechanical coupling is reported to be less pronounced in RFA as compared to the MWA.
+However, using the newly proposed model could lead to more accurate predictions of the temperature distribution and the damage volume during the RFA.
+In addition, thermal ablation as a non-aggressive method is often used to destroy the defective tissues in the heart.
+In both thermal RF ablation and cryo-ablation, this technique is utilized to treat heart arrhythmia.
 Newly, a two-dimensional coupled thermo-electro-mechanical model has been developed and employed to treat the heat process during the thermal catheter ablation.
-The model incorporating both tissue contraction and expansion during the MWA and RFA procedures, considers DPLBHTE along with Helmholtz harmonic wave Equation, the modified stress-strain and the thermo-elastic wave equations~\cite{Singh2019}.
+The model incorporating both tissue contraction and expansion during the MWA and RFA procedures considers DPL-BHTE along with Helmholtz harmonic wave equation, the modified stress-strain, and the thermo-elastic wave equations \cite{Singh2019}.

-Taking into account the temperature-dependent electrical (thermal) conductivity, the obtained temperature distribution and thermal damage are found to be in good consistence with the experimental data.
-The obtained temperature profile is found to be less than that of the Fourier calculation.
-This finding is in contrast to what obtained in~\cite{Kumar2016ll,Zhang2017}.
-This difference can be attributed to the modeling in different dimensions and also the dissimilar type of the therapy.
-Also, the ignorance of the mechanical coupling in modeling the MWA is obtained to result in underestimation of the temperature distribution.
-And finally it is demonstrated that the effects of the non-Fourier thermo-electro-mechanical coupling in RFA is less conspicuous in comparison to MWA.